evkx/evkx.github.io/content/models/cupra/tavascan/Tavascan_Endurance/_index.md

 You can choose between two sound systems for the CUPRA Tavascan Endurance:

-- **Sound system:**: Features five speakers and delivers a maximum output of 140 watts.
+- **Sound system:** Features five speakers and delivers a maximum output of 140 watts.
-- **Sennheiser Soundsystem:**: Features 12 speakers and delivers a maximum output of 395 watts.
+- **Sennheiser Soundsystem:** Features 12 speakers and delivers a maximum output of 395 watts.

 Additionally, the model includes 4 USB-C connections as standard.